codeFarmerJack/Manuals/Python_Syntax.md

     The related syntax for the enumerate function in Python is as follows:
     'enumerate(iterable, start = 0)'
-    The enumerate() function is commonly used to iterate over a sequence while keeping trakc of the index(position) of the current item.
+    The enumerate() function is commonly used to iterate over a sequence while keeping track of the index(position) of the current item.
 The start index(position) can be set via **start**.
         * iterable: This is the sequence, collection, or iterator you want to iterate over.
         * start: This is an optional parameter, and its default value is 0.
 It represents the starting value of the